joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/playing-sounds.md

 The SoundChannel class controls the playback of a single sound.
-The `SoundChannel.position` property can be thought of as a playhead, indicating the current point in the sound data that’s being played.
+The `SoundChannel.position` property can be thought of as a playhead, indicating the current point in the sound data that's being played.

 When an application calls the `Sound.play()` method, a new instance of the SoundChannel class is created to control the playback.